express delivery

 Interactions with other medicines

-- mmunity-suppressing medicines such as cyclosporine should be used with a lot of precautions as it can increase the risk of infections in children.
+• Immunosuppressant medicines such as cyclosporine should be used with caution, as they can increase the risk of infections in children.

-- Other medicines containing steroids and medicines used for asthma management, like salbutamol, should be used cautiously.
+• Other medicines containing steroids, as well as asthma management medicines like salbutamol, should be used cautiously.

 Interactions with food items